June 1, 2022 | Erin Bluvas, email@example.com

 This work also led to Keator’s introduction to another giant in the field, COMD professor (and recently named UofSC Vice President for the Office of Research) Julius Fridriksson.
 As director of the Center for the Study of Aphasia Recovery (C-STAR) and the Aphasia Lab, Fridriksson also served as Keator’s advisor when she enrolled in the COMD department’s doctoral program in 2018.

-Not only has Keator become a rising star in C-STAR’s novel approaches to treat aphasia through noninvasive brain stimulation, she has been an integral part in developing the team’s comprehensive approach to treatment.
+Not only has Keator become a key contributor to C-STAR’s novel approaches to treat aphasia through noninvasive brain stimulation, she has been an integral part in developing the team’s comprehensive approach to treatment.
 Members of C-STAR and the Aphasia Lab have created community outreach programs, including a monthly lunch event for socialization (with a tablet loaner program to stay connected during the pandemic), education for members of the hospitality industry and a drama program.
 Coupled with the lab’s cutting-edge treatments and customized speech-language therapy sessions, this holistic approach may very well revolutionize aphasia recovery.

 With support from a New Century Scholars Doctoral Fellowship from the American Speech-Language-Hearing Association and a Ph.D.
 Scholarship from the Council of Academic Programs in Communication Sciences and Disorders, Keator is assessing the success of noninvasive brain stimulation with her dissertation project.
 Her pilot study examines the effects of one type of noninvasive brain stimulation, transcranial alternating current stimulation, when combined with behavior speech and language therapy for stroke survivors.